 Please note - The Board has developed regulatory examinations for two divisions; acupuncturists, and Chinese herbal medicine practitioners.
-The Board is currently developing the regulatory examinations for Chinese herbal medicine dispensers.
+The Board does not currently hold regulatory examinations for Chinese herbal medicine dispensers.

 Ahpra

 The Australian Health Practitioner Regulation Agency (Ahpra) is the national organisation responsible for implementing the National Registration and Accreditation Scheme (the National Scheme) across Australia.